nodejs/node-addon-api/doc/threadsafe.md

   and dynamically constructs a wrapper for your callback on the heap for every call to `[Non]BlockingCall()`.
-- In acting in this "broker" fashion, the API will call the underlying "make call" N-API method on this packaged item.
+- In acting in this "broker" fashion, the API will call the underlying "make call" Node-API method on this packaged item.
 If the API has determined the thread-safe function is no longer accessible (eg. all threads have released yet there are still items on the queue), **the callback passed to [Non]BlockingCall will not execute**.
 This means it is impossible to perform